 No matter where you look you can find a credit card and a company looking for you.
 They want to make interest off you and your payments.
-Your goal is to locate one with low interest and fewer fees, and it probably won’t hurt one bit to have a few cash back bonus points either.
+Your goal is to locate one with low interest and fewer fees, and it probably won’t hurt one bit to have a few cash-back bonus points either.

 If perchance you are the new owner of a bad credit merchant account, a credit card will be pretty tough to get.
 They are indeed out there, and you can ask for a low balance.
 That way you can rebuild your credit and if you have an emergency, you have an extra way to handle it.

 Chase is offering $100 back with 5% cash back on certain categories that they change every quarter.
-The Discover card has 5% cash back and it does the same thing, changing ever quarter with different rewards.
+The Discover card has 5% cash back and it does the same thing, changing every quarter with different rewards.

 Something to consider

-Since you are already working to repair your credit, consider taking some of the money you are making and put it on a prepaid card.
+Since you are already working to repair your credit, consider taking some of the money you are making and putting it on a prepaid card.
 It could be a Visa or MasterCard and know that you can’t go over the balance.
 You only use what you have.
 That builds better habits for the future and you don’t destroy what you are re-building.
 In the long run, it might just be the Band-Aid that you need.

 • Consider taking charge so that you can get that merchant account.

 • Investigate your credit and get a copy of your credit report.

 • Most are available online and they are supposed to be free and available to you.